fastlane/docs/docs/codesigning/xcode-project.md

 Check out the Xcode 7 section on how to update build settings using environment variables.

-#### Using `match development` vs. Xcode Automatic Provisioning
+#### Using `match development` or Xcode Automatic Provisioning

 <img src="/img/codesigning/XcodeAutomaticallyManageSigning.png" width=300 />

 Apple's Automatic Provisioning in Xcode 8 will automatically generate a private key, development certificate, and managed development provisioning profile for each computer used to build a project.
 Since Xcode can auto-generate these for you, there is no need to share them between teammates' computers.
 As such, when using Xcode Automatic Provisioning, there is no need to use `match development` to keep development keys, certificates, and provisioning profiles in sync.

-If you are already using _match_ to keep development keys and certificates in sync, Automatic Provisioning will make use of your _match_-generated key and certificate.
-However, Automatic Provisioning will still create a separate local Xcode-managed development provisioning profile to build the project and will not use the _match_-generated profile.
+If you are using _match_ to manage development code signing, Automatic Provisioning will use the _match_-generated key and certificate.
+However, Xcode will create and manage its own provisioning profile and will not use the _match_-generated profile.

-#### `match adhoc` and `match appstore` and Xcode Automatic Provisioning
+#### `match appstore` and Xcode Automatic Provisioning

-Although Automatic Provisioning will automatically configure Xcode to make development builds, you can still use `match adhoc` or `match appstore` to generate and synchronize distribution signing identities, certificates, and provisioning profiles.
+Xcode Automatic Provisioning doesn't sync your private keys across machines (if you have multiple computers or share them between teammates).
+To securely store your private key and have access to it from all your devices, use `match appstore` or `match adhoc`.
+This will sync your keys, certificates and provisioning profiles via git, encrypted using OpenSSL.

 # Xcode 7 and lower